filipeamoreira/filipemoreira.com/source/about/index.markdown

 footer: true
 ---

-I'm a freelance web developer currently based between in Spain working with mostly UK and US customers but open to customers anywhere in the World.
+I'm a freelance web and mobile developer currently based between in Spain and working with mostly UK and US customers but open to customers anywhere in the World.

 I consider myself a full stack developer being able to work both on the frontend and well as the backend.
 My currently tools of the trade are: